 The monthly workshops take place either upstairs in the conference room, or downstairs in the warehouse highbay.
 Ground access is available behind the building (east side) to bring in large things.
 The meetings run 10am until 12-12:30 and the workshops and other activities begin immediately afterward and run until 4pm or so.

 The SRS Workshop Robot kit can only be obtained by purchasing it through the SRS.
-This means that when you buy this kit you intend to participate in our workshops, come to meetings, compete in contests, and work on your robot along side other SRS members rather than build and use this kit by yourself.
+This means that when you buy this kit you hope and intend to participate in our workshops, come to meetings, compete in contests, and work on your robot along side other SRS members.
 We don't want to compete with Parallax by selling this kit to whomever.
-It was designed to support the mission and purpose of the Seattle Robotics Society and we wish to respect and support Parallax as thanks for their generosity and support.
+It was designed to support the mission and purpose of the Seattle Robotics Society and we wish to respect and support Parallax as thanks for their generosity and support of the club.

 SRS Workshop Robot Resources: